lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 The user found most answers to all the questions with ease.
 The only portion the user struggled with was figuring out which part of the dropdown menu to click to see the details about each dish.
 The user also looked on the about us page before the home page to find the contact us information.

-- User 3: Felt like the pickup page is not informative enough.
-- User 4: The order of the nav bar could be organized in a more intuitive way.
-- User 5: Noticed spelling typos in the menu page.

 ### Participant 2 (Final Submission)
 > Using your notes from above, describe your user by answering the questions below.